utahplt/chorex/README.md

 ## Changelog

 We will collect change descriptions here until we come up with a more stable format when changes get bigger.

+ - v0.7.0, 2025-01-22

+   New runtime model.

+ - v0.6.0, 2025-01-09

+   Big rewrite to project actors to GenServers under the hood.

+ - v0.5.0, 2025-11-15

+   Protection against out-of-order messages with communication integrity tokens.

  - v0.4.3; 2024-08-13